-Breastfeeding moms should eat more fiber-oriented food like oats and grain fortified cereal.
-You can find oats or flax seeds cookies at Costco, or you can use flaxseed in your homemade cookies or add it to a salad bowl.
+Breastfeeding moms should eat more fiber-oriented food like oats and grain-fortified cereal.
+You can find oats or flax seeds cookies at Costco or use flaxseed in your homemade cookies or add it to a salad bowl.

 Constipation remedies for toddlers

-If you face a problem of toddler constipation then try the following remedies to ease constipation.
+If you face the problem of toddler constipation, then try the following remedies to ease constipation.

 3. Prune juice or pear juice.
 Sometimes orange juice can work too in relieving constipation.

-4. Lots of berries like strawberries, blueberries regulate bowel movement.
+4. Lots of berries like strawberries and blueberries regulate bowel movement.

 6. Try 1 tsp of extra virgin olive oil or almond oil mixed with warm milk at night.

 7. Give one tsp of Organic Ghee with warm milk at night.